ThinkoTeam/qunuber/README.md

 # QUNUBER-X-VOX 🚀

-Welcome to QUNUBER-X-VOX, your one-stop solution for Minecraft server management panels and essential coding language setups.
+Welcome to QUNUBER, your one-stop solution for Minecraft server management panels and essential coding language setups.

 ## Overview